What firefighters do

 Firefighters respond to accidents all over the city.
 They work quickly to help trapped or injured victims, check the area around the accident to be sure it is safe, and work with other emergency service providers to check that everyone is okay.
 Before they leave the scene of the accident, they clean up any vehicle wreckage and dangerous fluids that may have spilled.

 Calgary firefighters are caring, friendly, and helpful.
 They share important fire prevention and safety information with the community.
 They inspect businesses and train business owners on fire safety bylaws and codes.
 They also educate citizens about fire safety in their homes.
 They participate in many community events and support charitable causes to help make Calgary a great place to live.

 Firefighting is not a typical Monday to Friday, 9 to 5, job.
-Calgary firefighters work four days in a row; two 10-hour day shifts and two 14-hour night shifts.
+Calgary firefighters 24-hour shifts; 24 hours on followed by 48 hours off, then 24 hours on, 96 hours off.
 They eat, sleep, clean, and exercise while on shift at a fire station.
 They also learn about and train on the latest firefighting equipment and techniques, perform administrative work, and keep the fire station, engine, and all equipment clean and ready for an emergency.